BerkeleyLearnVerify/VerifAI/examples/modd/README.md

 ## Running instructions
 To get an MODD monitor, we assume access to an already trained controller.
-For our example, we trained the controller `examples/modd/carla/controller_cte_dist_130.pth`.
+For our example, we trained a controller that can be found in https://drive.google.com/file/d/1m1wTtaH-itQBq8zr_6Ylwh6CFYgLsrX4/view?usp=sharing.
+We recommend to put the controller in the folder `examples/modd/carla/models/controller_cte_dist_130.pth`.
 Instructions for training other controllers are included at the end of this section.

 ### Setup instructions for our example
 - Create a virtual environment with python=3.9.
 - Clone the repository and install VerifAI as usual:
-        `python -m pip install -e .`
+        `python -m pip install -e ".[examples]"`
 - Change directory to `examples/modd/`
 - Run the example: `python ./modd_learner_main.py`.